ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 e.g. ai (Analog Input), ao (Analog Output), etc.

 The metadata, known as “fields” is used to configure the record’s behavior.
-There is a number of fields that are common to all record types while some fields are specific to particular record types.
+There are a number of fields that are common to all record types while some fields are specific to particular record types.
 Every record has a record name and every field has a field name.
 The record name must be unique across all IOCs that are attached to the same TCP/IP